unitystation/unitystation-wiki/docs/Roles/Medical roles/Chief-Medical-Officer.md

 The one actual authority you possess is to evaluate whether a Department Head is unfit for duty, typically at the request of the captain or other heads of staff.
 If a Head of Staff is acting medically unstable, it is the CMO's duty to treat them till they are once again fit for duty, which could be never.
 If you go around flaunting this as an excuse to detain people and keep them locked up, expect to get killed by sec, command, and every average crewmember.

 Your purpose as the CMO is to prevent loss of life and minimize human suffering, and that's the area where you will end up declaring Doctor's Orders most often.
-It's recommended that you take a trip to the [Security](Security.md) Department from time to time to ensure that the [[So close to impossible that it might as well not even exist|prisoners in the brig are being fed and treated with at least a modicum of human decency.]]
+It's recommended that you take a trip to the [Security](Security.md) Department from time to time to ensure that the [|prisoners in the brig are being fed and treated with at least a modicum of human decency.](So-close-to-impossible-that-it-might-as-well-not-even-exist.md)

 ### Crisis Response